-The structural resistance Rcomp should be determined by the evaluation of the calculated load-deformation path by taking the lowest resistance obtained from the following two criteria C1, C2 (see Figure 8.1).
+(2) The structural resistance Rcomp should be determined by the evaluation of the calculated load-deformation path by taking the lowest resistance obtained from the following two criteria C1, C2 (see Figure 8.1).

-Criterion C1: the maximum load level of the computed load-deformation path (maximum load or limit load),
+a) Criterion C1: the maximum load level of the computed load-deformation path (maximum load or limit load),

-Criterion C2: the largest tolerable deformation (or strain), where this occurs during the loading path before reaching the limit load.
+b) Criterion C2: the largest tolerable deformation (or strain), where this occurs during the loading path before reaching the limit load.
 The maximum acceptable plastic strain for cold-formed structures is given in prEN 1993-1-3, for plated structures in prEN 1993-1-5 and for shell structures in prEN 1993-1-6.
 For beam finite elements, maximum acceptable strains, to be applied in place of cross-section classification and cross-section resistance checks, are given in Annex C. If there are no other values given, a recommended value for the material maximum acceptable plastic strain of 5 % may be assumed.

 NOTE The National Annex can give rules on the maximum allowed strains.